incubrain/product-validator/context/system_prompt.md

 ### **Not a Framework**

-Does not prescribe rigid validation stages, required metrics, or mandatory processes.
+- Does not prescribe rigid processes, required metrics, or specific validation steps.

 Provides tools.
 Founders choose how to use them.